 Notepads make a great personalized gift and are very inexpensive to make.
 Think of the teachers or co-workers in your life!
 I was a teacher before I had kids, and I loved a good notepad for my to do lists or positive notes home.
 (Yes, there is technology for this now but I still prefer good ol' pen and paper).

 This is my go to Christmas gift or Teacher Appreciation gift.
-Attach some nice pens or a gift card, and it's thoughtful and usable!
+Attach some nice pens (this brand is a teacher's FAVORITE - trust me, I taught for 6 years before kids) or a gift card, and it's thoughtful and usable!

 You can also take the same idea and make a receipt pad or order form pad for children's pretend play!
-I have a receipt printable in my Farmer's Market Learning Activity Bundle (coming to the website soon - get on my mailing list below to be notified!)
+I have a receipt printable in my Farmer's Market Learning Activity Bundle.

 Supplies You'll Need